ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 This method applies to exposures with dichotomous measures such as Vitamin A deficiency or neural tube defects:

-We always define the exposure as bad to match GBD 2017 definitions for risk exposures, so relative risks are always >1.
+We always define the exposure as deleterious to match GBD 2017 definitions for risk exposures, so relative risks are always >1.

 :math:`C_{vita_{baseline}}`: coverage of vitamin A fortified food in the population from the literature that is applied to our sim population at baseline